Singer Lauryn Hill comeback gets off to rocky start in London

 The 39-year-old singer, famous for her 1998 album "The Miseducation of Lauryn Hill", arrived on stage with a five-piece band and three backing singers at 9:58 p.m. on Saturday.

-The show, with tickets selling for 55 pounds, had been advertised to start at 9 p.m., with doors opening at 7 p.m.
+The show, with tickets selling for 55 pounds ($90), had been advertised to start at 9 p.m., with doors opening at 7 p.m.

-Management of the 4,900-seater venue took to Twitter a few minutes before her arrival to apologise to disgruntled fans, some of whom had started booing before her arrival.
+Management of the 4,900-seater venue took to Twitter a few minutes before her arrival to apologize to disgruntled fans, some of whom had started booing before her arrival.

-"We apologise for the delay which is out of our control," read a statement on Twitter.
+"We apologize for the delay which is out of our control," read a statement on Twitter.
 "Lauryn Hill will be on stage very soon."

 When she arrived, Hill spent 80 minutes performing a combination of re-worked hits from her debut album, the only solo studio album she has made, and delving into pop and rock territory.